raphaelbs/esp32-cam-ai-thinker/examples/http_jpg/README.md

 # Example http_jpg

+Creates a http server and listen to `GET` requests at `http://[board-ip]/jpg`.
+When the request is triggered, it returns a UXGA JPEG image from the camera.

 ## Instructions

 In order to run this example, you need to update your `esp-idf` repository to the main branch because it relies uppon `esp_http_server` which aren't released to this date.